BUY A CONFERENCE PASS

 Conversations that matter

-20 November 2025 | Bank of England
+20 November 2025 | Bank of England, Moorgate Auditorium

 This year, Material Matters is launching its first conference: Assemble.
-Taking place at the Bank of England in November, the one day event will bookend a busy year of activities in the UK and abroad.
+Taking place at the Bank of England Conference Centre in November, the one day event will bookend a busy year of activities in the UK and abroad.
 Assemble aims to investigate how material intelligence and regenerative design can reshape our economies through a series of keynote lectures, interviews and panel discussions.

 Staging the event at the Bank of England underscores the vital role the creative industries play in the UK economy - contributing around £124 billion in GVA in 2023 - and creates a symbolic space to bridge the longstanding gap between the creative and financial sectors.
 It’s a chance to bring material intelligence into the heart of economic thinking, and to spark dialogue between those shaping culture and those shaping capital.